-Our very first runner was a Tarahumara.
+Volunteering at Lone Star 100 was an adventure of its very own.
+Our very first runner was from the Tarahumara contingent.
 He was dressed in a T-shirt, a traditional thigh-length skirt, and was running in huaraches – thin sandals that are made from tires.
 When he rolled up to our aid station, he immediately took out a water bottle and I asked, “water? agua?”

 As I was filling up his bottle he started to ask for something specific.

 Unfortunately I couldn’t understand his request.
 We thought perhaps he wanted Gatorade, but it became clear this wasn’t want he wanted.
 The grizzled runner continued asking for “yellow” about a half dozen times as he took the bottle back, threw back two small cups of coke, and grabbed some oranges.
 Then he cut his losses and took off flying down the trail.
 The three of us felt foolish for letting him down, and after some research, we figured out that he was asking for ice.

 Making matters worse, I figured out that this Tarahumara runner was actually Arnulfo Quimare, the legendary athlete who out ran Scott Jurek in the Copper Canyon race which is detailed in the popular book Born to Run by Christopher McDougall.
 Upon discovering that I had let down a legend like Arnulfo, in my first gig as an ultra volunteer, well, I felt sheepish.

 Arnulfo coming down the finish.
 Photo: Anna Blanch Rabe